gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 25. **Learn Empire Powershell** This Tutorial contains installation of Kali Linux and Windows VM, Installation of Empire PowerShell 3.1,Exploiting Windows 10 machines by various attacks including Empire,Running Mimikatz, Privelege Escalation & Using Hashcat to crack the various password hashes https://pentestskills.teachable.com/p/empire-powershell

+26. **Stanford University Webinar - Hacked!
+Security Lessons from Big Name Breaches** 50 minute cyber lecture from Stanford.You Will Learn: -- The root cause of key breaches and how to prevent them; How to measure your organization’s external security posture; How the attacker lifecycle should influence the way you allocate resources https://www.youtube.com/watch?v=V9agUAz0DwI

+27. **Stanford University Webinar - Hash, Hack, Code: Emerging Trends in Cyber Security** Join Professor Dan Boneh as he shares new approaches to these emerging trends and dives deeper into how you can protect networks and prevent harmful viruses and threats.
+50 minute cyber lecture from Stanford. https://www.youtube.com/watch?v=544rhbcDtc8

 ## Instructor Led Webinar/ Labs / Workshops
 ### April
 * ~~**Active Defense & Cyber Deception Training** - Blackhills Information Security - Thursday, April 9th, 12pm – 4pm EST || This free class will be about 4-hours long with hands-on labs.
 It’s the first half of the first day of the training class normally taught at Wild West Hackin’ Fest. https://www.blackhillsinfosec.com/training/active-defense-cyber-deception-training/~~